Miracloon/pflotran-documentation/user_guide/cards/chemistry_cards/chemistry_card.rst

   Reaction sandbox for custom, user-defined reactions.

 DATABASE <string>
  Path/filename for reaction database.
-Description of :ref:`geochemical-database` or :ref:`thermodynamic-database`.
+For descriptions of the database format, see the brief :ref:`geochemical-database`, or :ref:`thermodynamic-database`, a more indepth description from the theory guide.

 LOG_FORMULATION
  Flag for solving Newton-Raphson equations with derivatives computed with